About this workshop

 This workshop is designed for early childhood educators and teachers, educational leaders and leaders with managerial responsibilities.

-There are no prerequisites for this STEM Water workshop.
+There are no prerequisites for this STEM Acoustics workshop.
 Prior STEM knowledge is not required.

 Something to think about before the workshop: